calebleedy/accelerate_cpp/chapter_8/exercises.md

 output iterator directly to the standard output, and by storing the results in a `list<string>` and a `vector<string>`.

+I am skipping this exercise.

 **8-6.** Suppose that `m` has type `map<int, string>`, and that we encounter a call to `copy(m.begin(), m.end(), back_inserter(x))`.
 What can we say about the type of `x`?
 What if the call were `copy(x.begin(), x.end(), back_inserter(m))` instead?

+In the first case, `x` would have to be a container that supported `push_back` and iterators that contained pairs of `<int, string>`.
+The second case is invalid because `map` does not support `push_back`.

 **8-7.** Why doesn't the `max` function use two template parameters, one for each argument type?

+If `max` used two template parameters it would have to know which of the values is larger to determine the return type.
+Since this value comparison happens at run time, this implementation would yield a compilation error.

 **8-8.** In the `binary_search` function in 8.2.6/148, why didn't we write `(begin + end) / 2` instead of the more complicated `begin + (end - begin) / 2`?

+The former technique does not properly account for interger overflow.
+Given a very large container, if `begin + end > INT_MAX` then this will yield an error.
+However, subtraction will not have this problem.